skyline-nju/VM_analyze/suscepbility/README.md

 We can also evaluate the correlation length from the spatial correlation function of velocity fields directily, which decays exponentially in the disordered state.

-# Estimate critical disorder strength and exponents from correlation length
+## Estimate critical disorder strength and exponents from correlation length

 In the disorder state, the correlation length growth rapidly with decreasing disorder strength, and goes to infity at critical disorder strength.
 Two types of scaling are assumed.

+# Divergence of the correlation length
 ## KT-like scaling
 $$\xi=A_{\xi}e^{b(\epsilon-\epsilon_c)^{-\nu}},$$
 where \\(\nu=0.5\\) for the KT transition.